puppetlabs/vanagon/README.md

 wheezy and build my project against it.

-For more detailed examples of the DSLs available, please see the [examples](https://github.com/puppetlabs/vanagon/tree/master/examples) directory and the YARD documentation for vanagon.
+For more detailed examples of the DSLs available, please see the [examples](https://github.com/puppetlabs/vanagon/tree/master/examples) directory and the YARD documentation for Vanagon.

 ## Maintainers
 See MAINTAINERS file.